 From there you can edit the View criteria by hitting Edit view in the same overflow menu.
 If you want to make the view specific to your accounts choose the `Owner ID` property and your user.

 You can sort a View (or any list of Accounts or Contacts) by any property in Variance.
-To do that simply choose the property and direction using the buttons in the header.
+To do that simply click the column and choose the sort order.